LogtalkDotOrg/logtalk3/examples/bench/NOTES.md

 information or distribution terms, however.
 Some don't even mention the author.
 Some go back to the earlier days of Prolog where programs were often shared in an academic setting without much concern about licensing.
-We redistribute these programs in good faith but undersand that anyone repackaging the Logtalk distribution may choose to delete this example given the unclear legal status of some of these files.
+We redistribute these programs in good faith but understand that anyone repackaging the Logtalk distribution may choose to delete this example given the unclear legal status of some of these files.